Zaidux/zexus-interpreter/docs/keywords/ERROR_HANDLING.md

 require(condition);                              // Basic assertion
 require(condition, "Error message");             // With message
 require(complex && expression, "Description");   // Complex condition

+// Enhanced: Tolerance blocks for conditional bypasses require condition {
+    // Tolerance logic: if this returns truthy, bypass the requirement }
 ```

 ### Purpose
 The `require` keyword is a guard clause that validates conditions.
 If the condition is false, it triggers a revert.
 This is a common pattern in smart contracts for input validation and state checking.

+**Enhanced Feature**: Tolerance blocks allow you to define conditional bypass logic for VIP users, loyalty programs, emergency overrides, and multi-tier requirements.

 ### Basic Usage